radicle-dev/radicle-alpha/docs/source/reference.rst

 ``to-json``
 ~~~~~~~~~~~

 Returns a JSON formatted string representing the input value.
+Numbers
+are only converted if they have a finite decimal expansion.
+Strings and
+booleans are converted to their JSON counterparts.
+Keywords are
+converted to JSON strings (dropping the initial ':').
+Lists and vectors
+are converted to JSON arrays.
+Dicts are converted to JSON objects as
+long as all the keys are either strings of keywords.

 ``uuid!``
 ~~~~~~~~~